How To Choose a Suitable AQL Level?

-3. Factors To Consider While Setting Your AQL Limit
+3. AQL Level: Factors To Consider

 Choosing the proper AQL Limit for your product is very critical.
 You, however, have to consider the following factors.

 If your products have an international scope and usage, you will have to adjust your AQL according to the market your products are going to sell.
 The point, therefore, is this, the Acceptance Quality Levels for every product varies from place to place and from market to market.
-If you are going to sell in markets in North America or Europe, the tolerance standard for critical, major and minor defects are 0%, 2.5%, and 4.0% respectively.
+If you are going to sell in markets in North America or Europe, the tolerance standard for critical, major, and minor defects are 0%, 2.5%, and 4.0% respectively.
 Having a sound knowledge of this will help you to properly set the AQLs for your products.
 Armed with this, the manufacturer will be able to adjust his AQL to be milder or more severe.

 The sensitivity of The Product

-Products such as airplanes, drugs, and other edibles and consumables cannot afford to have a high defective rate.
+Products such as aeroplanes, drugs, and other edibles and consumables cannot afford to have a high defective rate.
 This is because the slightest derailment from quality standards set could have very dire circumstances, such as even loss of life.
 Therefore, it is imperative for manufacturers of products with this much sensitivity to be less tolerant of defects in their products.
 It is common practice nonetheless in these fields of industry manufacturing sensitive products, to have tools to ensure the reduction of defects in their manufacturing processes.
-It is hence not out of place to see this kind of products with 1% or less defect rate.
+It is hence not out of place to see this kind of product with a 1% or less defect rate.

-The manufacturer also understanding the preferences of his end consumers will also be instrumental to him choosing his acceptance quality levels in a way and manner that it tallies with his consumer’s preferences.
+The manufacturer also understands the preferences of his end consumers will also be instrumental to him choosing his acceptance quality levels in a way and manner that tallies with his consumer’s preferences.
 If the manufacturer knows what exactly his consumers want, he would know precisely the standard of quality expected of his product, and will, therefore, according adjust his AQL Level.

 There is no hard and fast rule in the choosing of AQLs for your products.
-As a manufacturer, you just have to understand your products, the market you want to sell it and the end consumer of your products.
+As a manufacturer, you just have to understand your products, the market you want to sell them, and the end consumer of your products.
 The decision of defect tolerance lies with you.
 If you decide that the defect tolerance for the whole batch of your products should not be beyond 1.5%, then that is your AQL.